GemmaKit

 running inside your app.

 GemmaKit turns Gemma 4 E2B into an Apple Silicon-optimised local text runtime for apps that need private inference without a cloud dependency.
 The 4-bit MLX repack is 2.63 GB on disk, runs 902.7 MiB leaner than the source checkpoint, and has passed a 500-generation structured-output validation run at 100% parseability.
-It drops behind an OpenAI-compatible Chat Completions API, with prompt content kept on the device.
+It drops behind an OpenAI-compatible Chat Completions API with Swift, TypeScript, Dart, Rust, Cordova, and webview integration paths.

 Running on device offline